 quadrature (imaginary) component of the CSI.
 This begins with the lowest frequency subcarrier, and is

 repeated for each subcarrier.
-The number of subcarriers included in the Sensing Measurement Report information is defined in Table 9-127l (Number of subcarriers as a function of bandwidth, puncturing, and
+The number of subcarriers included in the measured CSI is defined in Table 9-127l (Number of subcarriers as a function of bandwidth, puncturing, and

 Ng).